De Boer makes a most satisfying comeback with Atlanta United

 “We obviously came off a very successful year playing a certain way.
 We were like, ‘Why would we change it just because a new coach is coming in?’” midfielder Julian Gressel said.
 “It was maybe two extremes going at each other.”

 De Boer didn’t exactly endear himself to Atlanta’s fans, who have shattered virtually every attendance record in MLS, by calling them “spoiled” — a remark he quickly apologized for while explaining that it carried a different connotation in his native language.
-He would stir of more controversy by saying the demand for equal pay in women’s international soccer was “ridiculous,” leading to another hasty apology.
+He stirred up more controversy by saying the demand for equal pay in women’s international soccer was “ridiculous,” leading to another hasty apology.

 But the criticism faded as Atlanta finally began to resemble a defending champion.